JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 The future xreg variable Energy Generation was forecasted using an ARIMA(3,0,1)(1,1,0)[48] with drift model rather than using the actual energy generation values.
 This was done because the actual values of energy generation won't be known ahead of time for forecasting, so I will need to estimate the values of this variable for testing and any real world usage.
 The model is ARIMA(2,1,2)(0,0,1)[48] errors.

-I wanted to understand the models sensitivity to inaccurate energy generation values, to do this I made an additional ARIMAX model where the only difference was that Energy_Generation contained its real values.
+I wanted to understand the models sensitivity to inaccurate energy generation values, to do this I made an additional SARIMAX model where the only difference was that Energy_Generation contained its real values.
-I then compared it to my original ARIMAX model.
+I then compared it to my original SARIMAX model.

 I obtained the following accuracy metrics by forecasting the energy prices for 2018 and comparing them against the actual 2018 values for each model: